Framework Category

 Does your organization maintain a tracking system that records the provenance, data owner, and geolocation for all designated sensitive data types?

-This question assesses whether your organization has implemented data tracking mechanisms that maintain visibility of where sensitive data originated from, who is responsible for it, and where it is physically or virtually stored.
+Sensitive-data tracking is what's being assessed: whether you maintain visibility into the provenance, owner, and geolocation of every designated sensitive data type.
 Such tracking is essential for data governance, regulatory compliance (like GDPR or CCPA), and enables proper incident response when data breaches occur.

 ID.AM-08